pliu55/MPAC/README.md

 interprets multi-omic data through the prior knowledge of biological pathways.
 The workflow of MPAC contains several steps, which are shown in the figure below.
-MPAC has a
-[vignette TO UPDATE!!](https://bioconductor.org/packages/devel/bioc/vignettes/pram/inst/doc/pram.pdf) that describes each function in details.
+MPAC has a [vignette](https://bioconductor.org/packages/devel/bioc/vignettes/MPAC/inst/doc/MPAC.html) that describes each function in details.

 <p align='center'>
     <img src="vignettes/workflow.jpg" width="800">